 Step 1 – Follow All Agency Guidelines

 Your state has established specific policies for the safe reopening of childcare centers and protocols for day-to-day operations.
 A thorough review of the guidelines should be your first stop on the way to back-up-and-running.
-A good resource for state-by-state information was published by the Hunt Institute and can be found here.
+A good resource for state-by-state information was published by the Hunt Institute.

 We know your first priority is the health and safety of children and staff.
 Be sure to take all state guidelines into consideration as you set your plans into motion